 Learn more about Q Grips and whether they are safe to use

-If you are searching for ear wax cleaning methods remember that earwax has antibacterial properties so it actually prevents dirt, dust and bacteria from entering your ears.
-Additionally, earwax naturally works its way out of your ear canals, where it dries and falls out, removing the dirt, dust, particles, and bacteria from your ears in the process..
+If you are searching for ear wax cleaning methods, you should first remember that earwax has antibacterial properties so it actually prevents dirt, dust and bacteria from entering your ears.
+Earwax naturally works its way out of your ear canals, where it dries and falls out, removing the dirt, dust, particles, and bacteria from your ears in the process..

 If you are shopping for an earwax removal tool inevitably you’ll run across Q Grips as a candidate so here are the pros and cons of Q Grips in an effort to help you make the best buying decision.

 If you ask a number of people how they clean their ears, it’s likely that the most common method people use is a Q-Tip, or cotton swab.

 Although this method is popular, it is not doctor-recommended.
 While Q-Tips can work to remove some ear wax and accompanying dirt, dust, and particles, usually they just push the earwax deeper into the ear canal, further clogging your ears.
 At their worst however, Q-Tips can cause injuries including ruptured ear drums that send many people to doctors and emergency rooms every year.

 So, what are Q Grips ?
 Q Grips are an attempt to create a product that overcomes these weaknesses and isn’t as dangerous as Q-Tips.
 Q Grips earwax tools are essentially a plastic stick with removable and replaceable small, plastic pieces with a screw-like spiral on one end.